filecoin-project/filecoin-docs/content/en/storage-provider/rewards/storage-provider-rewards/index.md

 ---
 title: "Storage provider rewards"
 description: "In Filecoin, providers earn different types of rewards by contributing to the network."
+lead: "In Filecoin, providers earn different types of rewards by contributing to the network.
+There are two main types of rewards for their efforts: storage fees and block rewards."
 draft: false
 images: []
 type: docs